Created by S.A. Cosby

 For a small consideration, of course.

-So… he’s basically an unlicensed P.I., only taking cases he feels like.
+So… he’s basically an unlicensed fixer, only taking on jobs he feels like.
 It helps that he’s smart enough and tough enough (the man can fight) to get things done, and he’s funny and witty enough (the book’s narrated in first person,and peppered with wise cracks, observations and similes that snap, crackle and pop) to make following him a hoot.

-Naturally, with Cosy’s rising star status, it’s no surprise My Darkest Prayer was reprinted in 2022, this time by publishing bigshots Flatiron Press–who will hopefully do a little editorial polishing.
+Naturally, with Cosy’s rising star status, it’s no surprise My Darkest Prayer was reissued in 2022, this time by publishing bigshots Flatiron Press–who will hopefully do a little editorial polishing.

 ABOUT THE AUTHOR

 S.A Cosby is a New York Times national best selling award-winning author from Southeastern Virginia.
 His novels include My Darkest Prayer, Blacktop Wasteland and Razorblade Tears, while his short fiction has appeared in numerous anthologies and magazines.
 His short story “Slant-Six” was selected as a Distinguished Story in Best American Mystery Stories for 2016, and “The Grass Beneath My Feet” won the 2019 Anthony Award for Best Short Story.
 His breakout novel Blacktop Wasteland won the Los Angeles Times Book Prize, was a New York Times Notable Book, and was named a best book of the year by NPR, The Guardian, and Library Journal, among others.
 When not writing, he is an avid hiker and chess player.

 - My Darkest Prayer | Buy this book | Buy the audio | Kindle it!